 3️⃣ Oversized Openings for Easy On and Off: This feature makes it easier for parents and toddlers to get their boots on and off.
 Children with chubby feet have a hard time slipping into boots that don’t easily open.
 You will notice that the boots I recommend open up widely, which makes it easier for toddlers and parents to get the boots on and off.

 One of the most common mistakes that I see parents make is to assume that all snow boots can fit wide feet as they tend to have roomier toe-boxes.
 This is untrue, and I have fitted certain snow boots that fit extremely narrowly.
 If you provide your toddler with a pair of snow boots that are too narrow, you will end up creating several foot issues such as blisters, calluses, and corns.

 In addition to providing extra depth and a rounder toe-box, your toddler’s snow boots must be lightweight, flexible, waterproof, and durable.
-I will discuss these features more detail shortly.
+I will discuss these features in more detail shortly.

 I know it can be frustrating to find a pair of snow boots for your toddler with wide feet, that is the reason why I have put together a selection of the best wide snow boots for toddlers.

-I already mentioned how the 2 most important features that the snow boots need to provide in order to fit the shape of your toddler’s wide feet are extra depth and a rounder toe-box.
+I already mentioned how the 2 most important features that snow boots need to provide to fit the shape of your toddler’s wide feet are extra depth and a rounder toe-box.
 The issue is that snow boots don’t come labeled as “extra deep or with a “rounder toe-box”.
 I actually know which snow boot styles provide these two features from having fitted and tested them before.